Tek-Owie/Golden-Health-Fitness-2.0/src/pages/merch/index.md

     enthusiasts, whether you're a beginner or seasoned pro, we've got something for your needs.
 main:
-  heading: Great coffee with no compromises
+  heading: Customizable, comfortable, quality
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    We hold our products to the highest standards, from the sourcing materials to the end-product.
+That’s why we’re meticulous and confident about the outcome.
+We personally inspect each fabric to make sure the conditions, texture, and thickness are optimal for your needs.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: two ladies in GHF-branded apparels
-    image: /img/products-grid3.jpg
+    image: /img/two-ladies-in-ghf-apparels.jpg
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: a lady standing in blue GHF apparel
-    image: /img/products-grid2.jpg
+    image: /img/a-lady-in-blue-tights.jpg
   image3:
-    alt: Coffee beans
+    alt: a man in GHF branded hoodie
-    image: /img/products-grid1.jpg
+    image: /img/a-man-in-ghf-branded-hoodies.jpg
 testimonials:
   - author: Owie
     quote: At first I thought your products were just overhyped, then my friend kept